msabramo/kallithea/docs/contributing.rst

 of Kallithea).

 For now, we use Bitbucket_ for `Pull Requests`_ and `Issue Tracker`_ services.
-The issue tracker is for tracking bugs, not for "support", discussion or ideas - please use the `mailing list`_ to reach the community.
+The issue tracker is for tracking bugs, not for support, discussion, or ideas - please use the `mailing list`_ to reach the community.

 We use Weblate_ to translate the user interface messages into languages other